cased/skyline/README.md

 - 🔐 **Secure Credential Management**: Automatically saves the new app credentials and private key in the right places, so you can get right to work
 - ⚡️ **Flexible Configuration**: Use interactive prompts or JSON config files for reproducible app creation
 - 🔄 **GitHub App Manifest Flow**: Implements GitHub's manifest flow for automated app creation with pre-filled permissions
-- 🏢 **Organization Apps**: Create GitHub Apps for your organizations (note: personal account apps not supported)
+- 🏢 **Organization Apps**: Create GitHub Apps for your organizations

 ## Installation